 - Unexpected, Timely, Captured Moments

 - Embarrassing, Funny, Hysterical

 - Sexy or Sexual in Nature

-As an advertiser, you can now view the content rating for your approved ads.
-Your content rating can be found under My Campaigns>Approved.
-The content rating is located below the headline and URL and will indicate either a G, PG, PG-13 or R rating.
+As an advertiser, you can view the content rating for your approved ads.
+Your content rating can be found under Campaigns>Manage Ads.
+The content rating will indicate either a G, PG, PG-13 or R rating.
 The aggressive imagery rating will indicate either a High, Low or None rating.
 Please note that our Compliance and Content teams review the image, headline and landing page to determine the overall content rating.